alexolpe/Audio-Speech-Processing/README.md

 | **Code**   | [Link to Code](https://github.com/yourusername/your-repo/tree/main/module2) |

 ## Speaker Recognition and Verification
-The goal is to design a pitch detection system based on autocorrelation.
-The autocorrelation of a periodic signal is itself periodic with the same period as the signal.
-Since every signal presents the maximum autocorrelation at the origin, by detecting the position of the second maximum, we are able to determine this period.
+The objective of this project is to build a speaker recognition system and a verification recognition system.
+Linear Prediction Coefficients (LPC), Linear Prediction Cepstral Coefficients (LPCC) and Mel-frequency Cepstral Coefficients (MFCC) are used for feature extraction.
+We make a comparison of performance when using the different coefficients.
+Finally, a Gaussian Mixture Model is used for the speaker recognition system and for the speaker verification system.

 | Feature/Module | Link                                                                 |
 | -------------- | -------------------------------------------------------------------- |